cleaning tile floors

 The Dos and Don'ts of Tile Floor Cleaning

 - Vacuum and/or sweep regularly.

 - Avoid abrasive powders that can scratch the tile.

 - Clean a tile floor with a nylon scrub sponge using nonabrasive cleaner and water, and then rinse.

 - Never use wax or a sealant on tile floors.

 - Clean tile grout by scrubbing with detergent, and then apply a diluted solution of chlorine bleach and let sit for five minutes.
 Then wash again and rinse.

-If you make sure to keep tile floors clean without causing scratches, this flooring in your kitchen or bathroom can last you and the family for decades - and still look shiny and new.
+If you clean tile floors clean without causing scratches, this kitchen or bathroom flooring can last you and the family for decades - and still look shiny and new.